-В. The weighted calculations provided for in subsection A of this section shall be based on the highest weighted average daily membership of the first nine (9) weeks of the current school year, the preceding school year or the second preceding school year of a school district, unless otherwise specified.
-The highest of the three (3) weighted average daily memberships shall be used consistently in all of the calculations; however, the portion of weighted membership derived from nonresident, transferred pupils enrolled in online courses shall be based on the weighted average daily membership of the first nine (9) weeks of the current school year.
-The average daily membership data used for all calculations in paragraphs 1, 2, 3 and 4 of this subsection shall be the same as used in the calculation of the State Aid Formula.
+B. Beginning with the 2022-2023 school year, the weighted calculations provided for in subsection A of this section shall be based on the higher weighted average daily membership of the first nine (9) weeks of the current school year or the preceding school year of a school district, unless otherwise specified.
+The higher of the two (2) weighted average daily memberships shall be used consistently in all of the calculations; however, the weighted calculation for a statewide virtual charter school experiencing a significant decline in membership shall be based on the first nine (9) weeks of the current school year for the statewide virtual charter school.
+For purposes of this subsection, "significant decline in membership" means equal to or greater than a fifteen percent (15%) decrease in average daily membership from the preceding school year to the average daily membership of the first nine (9) weeks of the current school year.
+The average daily membership data used for all calculations in paragraphs 1, 2, $3{\underline{\prime}}$ and 4 of this subsection shall be the same as used in the calculation of the State Aid Formula.
 The weighted calculations provided for in subsection A of this section shall be determined as follows: